jonasblasques/data-engineering-zoomcamp-notes/1_Containerization-and-Infrastructure-as-Code/README.md

 print(pd.io.sql.get_schema(df, name='yellow_taxi_data', con=engine))
 ```

-pandas is used for data manipulation and sqlalchemy provides tools for database interaction, including creating connections to databases.
+**pandas** is used for data manipulation and **sqlalchemy** provides tools for database interaction, including creating connections to databases.

-The code reads the first 10,000 rows of a CSV file (yellow_tripdata_2021-01.csv) into a Pandas DataFrame called df.
+The code reads the first 100 rows of yellow_tripdata_2021-01.csv into a Pandas DataFrame called df.
 The columns tpep_pickup_datetime and tpep_dropoff_datetime in the DataFrame are converted from string format to Pandas datetime objects for easier time-based operations.

-*engine = create_engine('postgresql://root2:root2@localhost:5433/ny_taxi')* creates a connection to a PostgreSQL database using sqlalchemy.The database is hosted locally on port 5433 with the name ny_taxi.
-The username and password for access are both root2.
+*engine = create_engine('postgresql://root2:root2@localhost:5433/ny_taxi')* creates a connection to the database we created in the previous section and since we are accessing from the host machine, we use port 5433.

 The code prints the SQL schema that would represent the df DataFrame if it were stored in the database table yellow_taxi_data.
 This includes the structure of the table, column names, and data types.

-In a new terminal, run python importdata.py.
+In a new terminal, run python ingest_data.py.
 It should print:

 ```
     CREATE TABLE yellow_taxi_data (